stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/items.md

 * If your items are stored in a box, select the spot(s) where your item are located.
 * If it is not a box, simply add the quantity in the field provided.
 * If you items are in multiple locations, select the additional location(s) from the dropdown menu.
-* If you don’t know the location yet, you can [save as draft](./draft-item).
+* If you don’t know the location yet, you can [save as draft](./draft-items).

 When you add items from the menu `Add with import`, the locations are allocated after the import on the same principle.

 ### Add attachment(s)
 You can attach document(s) in several formats (pdf, xlsx, docx, pptx, images…) When you add a new item from the menu `Simple add`, attach the documents in the panel `Extras`.
-Click into the box to find into your computer the documents to attach
+Click into the box to find into your computer the documents to attach.

 ::: tip
 You can also simply drag and drop into the box to attach your document.
 :::

-Other documents can be attached later to your item by clicking (attachement item icon) into the overview (loupe icon) of the item.
+Other documents can be attached later to your item by clicking (attachement item icon) into the overview (view icon) of the item.

 ### Save as draft
 In the case you don’t know the location of your item yet, don’t fill the location panel and click Save as draft.